MEATER Pro vs ThermoWorks Thermapen: Which Thermometer to Buy

 ThermoPro TP03: The Budget Option

-The ThermoPro TP03 at roughly $15 is the right answer for someone who needs a functional thermometer without the premium price.
-3-5 second read time, accurate to within 1 degree -- good enough for most backyard cooking.
+The ThermoPro TP03 is the right answer for someone who needs a functional thermometer without the premium price.
+3-5 second read time, accurate to within 1 degree, good enough for most backyard cooking.
 Not as fast as the Thermapen, not as durable, but functional.

 If you are just starting out and want to avoid undercooking chicken or overcooking pork: the TP03 is sufficient.
 When you start caring about brisket probe tenderness and precise stall monitoring, the Thermapen upgrade makes sense.